ParthMadhvani2/Resume/resume.md

 *[JavaScript, React.js, APIs]*

 - Embark on a musical journey with the innovative music website I developed, offering an immersive experience powered by Shazam APIs.
-- This dynamic platform redefines the way you discover and enjoy music, making it easier than ever to find your next favourite hit.
+- This dynamic platform redefines how you discover and enjoy music, making it easier to find your next favourite hit.
-- Developed  a music website to search and listen music using **Shazam APIs**
+- Developed  a music website to search and listen to music using **Shazam APIs**
 -  Discover your next favourite hit, easily search for songs by genre, artist, and mood, and later listen on Shazam.
-- Say goodbye to the hassle of shuffling through endless playlists - our website makes it simple to find the tunes you love.
+- Say goodbye to the hassle of shuffling through endless playlists - our website makes finding the tunes you love simple.
 - **Directly search** songs from the website.

+## TECHNICAL SKILLS

+- Languages: C/C++, HTML5, CSS, JavaScript/Typescript
+- Frameworks: React, Redux, NextJS, Node.Js, ExpressJS, TailwindCSS, MaterialUI, SASS, JWT
+- Databases: MongoDB, MySQL, Supabase
+- Tools/Technologies: Git, GitHub, Postman, Figma
+- Hosting/Cloud: AWS, Firebase, Google Cloud, Vercel, Netlify, GitHub Pages

 ## EDUCATION

 ### A. D. Patel Institute of Technology<span class="spacer"></span>Anand, Gujarat

 *Bachelors of Technology in Information Technology*<span class="spacer"></span> Oct 2021 - May 2025

-## VOLUNTEERING AND LEADERSHIP

-### ADIT Web Team (ADIT) <span class="spacer"></span> November 2023 - Present
- *Build amazing website for University events*